aesthetic-suite/framework/docs/formats/web/css.md

 ## Tokens

 As mentioned above, a design system and multiple theme files are created.
-The design system file defines aspect tokens, while each theme file defines color and palette tokens, both of which rely on CSS variables.
+The design system file defines primitive tokens, while each theme file defines color and palette tokens, both of which rely on CSS variables.

 The compiled design system file uses `:root` and looks something like the following: